๐Ÿคณ๐ŸผGlobal Strategic Marketing

 Contract Manufacturing

-• Outsources production to foreign manufacturers while the company retains control over product design, branding, and distribution
+• Outsources production to foreign manufacturers while the company retains control over product design, branding, and distribution.

 Turnkey Projects

-Compare: Contract Manufacturing vs. Turnkey Projects—both involve production expertise, but they serve opposite purposes.
+Compare: Contract Manufacturing vs. Turnkey Projects โ€” both involve production expertise, but they serve opposite purposes.
 Contract manufacturing means others produce for you; turnkey projects mean you produce for others.
-Contract manufacturing is an entry strategy; turnkey projects are often an export of expertise rather than market entry per se.
+Contract manufacturing is an entry strategy for selling your products in a foreign market.
+Turnkey projects are more of an export of expertise, and they don't usually establish a lasting market presence.

 High-Commitment Entry Modes